sdiehl/stephendiehl.com/posts/haskell_2017.md

 #### Probabilistic Programming

-Probalistic domain languages are designed to describe probabilistic models by allowing variables defined in the language to represent stochastic quantitaties, and then perform inference (Markov Chain Monte-Carlo, Gibbs Sampling, etc) on combinations of these stochastic models according to the structure of the their combination in the program.
+Probabilistic domain languages are designed to describe probabilistic models by allowing variables defined in the language to represent stochastic quantities, and then perform inference (Markov Chain Monte-Carlo, Gibbs Sampling, etc) on combinations of these stochastic models according to the structure of the their combination in the program.
 Probabilistic programming is an exciting, and